 Why should you attend a webinar?

 - There is no travel required for attending a webinar.
-You can sit wherever you like to attend the online seminar, you don’t even have to dress up.
+You can sit wherever you like to attend the seminar.

 - Our webinars are interactive giving you the opportunity to ask questions.
-So it’s sort of like watching a video BUT you can communicate with the speaker you can even attend in your jammies, we won’t see you.
+So it’s sort of like watching a video BUT you can communicate with the speaker.

-- Webinars are live events but there is an added advantage to it.
-These webinars are archived and can be watched at a later time.
-However, the option of asking questions and interacting is no longer viable in this case.
+- Although webinars are live events, they are archived and can be watched at a later time on the UBCLC YouTube channel.
+However, the option of asking questions and interacting is no longer available.

 - No special equipment is required for attending a webinar.
 Basics like a computer, access to internet connection and headphones are all you need.